Sage-Bionetworks/portalsDocs/articles/access_controls.md

 **Users are responsible for determining the appropriate `Conditions for Use` for any data they upload into Synapse. **

 ### Data that does not require Conditions for Use

-Data in Synapse without `Conditions for Use` may be shared with all Synapse users.
-Typically these data are:
+Open Data in Synapse are data without `Conditions for Use.` They can be used by any registered Synapse users authorized to view the project/folder/file/table (based on sharing setting) for research purpose.
+Typically Open Data are:
-* Nonhuman data
-     * Human data that is:
-     * Publicly available elsewhere
-     * Anonymous data
+* Data from model organism, species or strain
-     * De-identified data with no known sharing or use restrictions
+* Non-biological data such as presentations, results or images
-     * Self-contributed data unambiguously consented for open data sharing _It is important to note that `Conditions for Use` cannot be set for Synapse `wiki`; `wiki` are not designed to house data and therefore do not have `Conditions for Use` as a feature._

 ### Data that does require Conditions for Use (“Controlled Use” data)
 `Conditions for Use` are typically applied in order to comply with the terms under which the data in the `files/tables` were collected or with other human subjects regulations.
 In Synapse, data that carries `Conditions for Use` is labeled as **Controlled Use**.
 Examples of Controlled Use data include: